-There is no one solution that fits all.
+There is no one-size-fits-all solution for infrastructure-as-code.
 Every business scenario is unique, and a lot of factors come into play like an organization’s preference for cloud vendors, multiple vs hybrid cloud setup, open source vs proprietary solution to name few.

 Want a demo of phData Cloud Foundation?
 Reach out.